 (3) Subsection (2) does not limit the powers that the State Administrative Tribunal Act 2004 gives the State Administrative Tribunal.

-84. Forfeiture of seized thing
+84. Seized things, forfeiture of

 (1) The Commissioner may determine that a thing seized under section 79 is forfeited to the State if the authorised person who seized the thing —